 With that said, let’s look at some situations where you might want to hold off, or at least take a closer look.

 - When you’re expecting a taxable bonus.
 For many people, this might not be an issue.
-I went an entire career without having to worry about all that extra money.
+I went an entire career without having to worry about extra money.
 However, if you’re in a career field that is bonus-heavy, you’ll want to consider the timing amount of your bonus payments when making your Roth conversions, particularly if you’re close to the next tax bracket.
 This is particularly true for reenlistment and retention bonuses, where a significant amount might be paid up front, with the remainder spaced out over the remaining years.

 - When you’re selling a rental property.
 I always advise people to have their taxes professionally prepared by a CPA or enrolled agent in the year they sell a rental property (sorry, H&R Block doesn’t cut it).
 When you sell a rental property, you’ll likely recapture depreciation that you were entitled to.
 This will impact your tax return.
-However, calculating the recaptured depreciation and the tax liability isn’t that straightforward.
-When selling a rental property AND performing a Roth conversion, I highly recommend you consult a tax professional so that you can properly calculate how much you should convert (see below).
+Calculating the recaptured depreciation and the tax liability isn’t that straightforward.
+When selling a rental property and performing a Roth conversion, I highly recommend you consult a tax professional so that you can properly calculate how much you should convert (see below).

 - When you’re expecting significant capital gains.
-Capital gains includes sales of property or investments, and is captured under Schedule D on your tax return.
+Capital gains tax includes sales of property or investments and is captured under Schedule D on your tax return.
 Although capital gains are given preferential tax treatment, they do raise your taxable income, which directly impacts your tax bracket & how your Roth conversion is taxed.
 However, if you’re selling a home, and the entire gain is eligible to be excluded under Section 121, this does not apply.

 - When you’re retiring from the military AND you’re taking a job where you expect higher income.
 That first year out of the military is pretty hectic.
 You’ve got a lot going on, and Roth conversions are probably the last thing on your mind.
-Since it normally takes a year or two for post-military life to seem normal, odds are high that you might mis-calculate that first year’s income and inadvertently overpay.
+Since it normally takes a year or two for post-military life to seem normal, odds are high that you might miscalculate that first year’s income and inadvertently overpay.
 What you might consider is maximizing your Roth conversions (if it makes sense) in your last full year, then taking some time to see where you end up, tax-wise.

 If you end up in a permanently higher tax situation, then that’s a good problem to have, and we’ll discuss what options you might have below.

 - When you’re relocating to a state with higher income taxes.
 This isn’t an all-stop.
 Instead, just keep in mind the implications that state income taxes have.
-For people who might not want to establish residency in a non-income tax state (to obtain in-state college tuition for their children is a common reason), you may want to take a pause and re-evaluate.
+For people who might not want to establish residency in a non-income-tax state (to obtain in-state college tuition for their children is a common reason), you may want to take a pause and re-evaluate.

 - If you have a combination of deductible and non-deductible IRAs to convert.
 This might have happened to someone who was diligently contributing to their deductible IRA, then reached their IRA deductibility limit.
 When this happens, you can still contribute to your IRA, even if you cannot deduct that contribution from your income.

-While the IRS allows conversion of non-deductible IRAs (also known as ‘backdoor’ Roth IRAs), having pretax & non-deductible accounts creates some complexity.
+While the IRS allows conversion of non-deductible IRAs (also known as ‘backdoor’ Roth IRAs), having pretax and non-deductible accounts creates some complexity.
 The IRA aggregation rule forces a pro rata conversion of ALL IRA accounts.

 For example, let’s say you have $80,000 in a pretax IRA (you took deductions on your tax return) and $20,000 in a non-deductible (you did not deduct from your tax return) IRA.
 Let’s assume you want to make a Roth conversion of $10,000 this year.
-You cannot simply take $10,000 from the non-deductible IRA (which you already paid taxes on, and could consider a ‘back door Roth).
+You cannot simply take $10,000 from the non-deductible IRA (which you already paid taxes on, and could consider a “back door Roth”).
 Instead, you must take a prorated portion from each account.
-In this case, that would be $8,000 from the pre-tax account, and $2,000 from the non-deductible account.
+In this case, that would be $8,000 from the pre-tax account and $2,000 from the non-deductible account.
 You would pay taxes on the $8,000 as part of the conversion.

 Why you might want to hire a tax or financial professional to help.